Globe-Eater/Geographic-Analysis/README.md

 # Welcome!

-This repo is designed to provide python tools to conquer the Graduate level class Geographic Analysis.
+This repo is designed for the Graduate level class Geographic Analysis at Oklahoma State University.

 # Setup:

-The anaconda distirbution is how I am controlling the enviroment the code runs in.
-If you have not doneso already please install anaconda on your device at:
+Anaconda will control the programming enviroment.
+To download:

     https://www.anaconda.com/distribution/

 Once installed please navigate to the dirctory that environment.yml is located.
 Run the command:

 	conda env create -f environment.yml

 The enviroment will called tensorflow.

 To activate the enviroment please run either:

 	conda activate tensorflow

 If you are on Mac or Linux:

         source activate tensorflow
 Windows:

 	conda activate tensorflow